A Different Kind of Education

 A Mentored Leadership Education for the Scholar Phase

-• thinking deeply about ideas
+• Reading deeply

 Not a School or Curriculum—A Mentored Program